GRASSROOTS LAWN SERVICE

 We Do Mulching and Edging!

-We do offer bed prep, edging, and mulching.
-Our technicians meet with customers on the job site to discuss ideas, products, and costs.
+Our lawn company also offers flower bed prep, edging, and mulching installation.
+Our lawn techs meet with customers on the job site to discuss ideas, products, and costs.
+Contact our team today to learn more!

 Control Weeds and Pests - Garden mulch will block sunlight from your soil, discouraging weed growth and depending on the type of mulch you use, it can also help prevent pests from invading your garden.